Sara Plummer Lemmon: Career

-While walking about Santa Barbara, she acquired an interest in botany, and turned her painting towards botanical illustration.
-In 1876 Plummer met John Gill (J.G.)
+While walking about Santa Barbara, Plummer became interested in botany, and began creating botanical illustrations.
+In 1876, Plummer met John Gill (J.G.)
 Lemmon (1831–1908) when he was giving a lecture in Santa Barbara.
-Lemmon, a Civil War veteran and former Andersonville prisoner, was, like Plummer, a self-trained botanist.
+Lemmon, a Civil War veteran and former Andersonville prisoner, was also a self-trained botanist.
 The couple started corresponding via letters and Lemmon tutored her in botany.
 She also sent him a shrub she had found near Santa Barbara, and after a friend of his examined it, named it Baccharis plummerae in honor of her.
-In 1880 they married, Plummer assuming his name.
-At that point, she sold her library to the Odd Fellows to operate, and she and John Lemmon began traveling and cataloging botanical discoveries.
+The couple married 1880, and Plummer took the surname Lemmon.
+She sold her library to the Odd Fellows to operate, and she and John Lemmon began traveling and cataloging botanical discoveries.

-Lemmon and her husband John honeymooned in the Santa Catalina Mountains near Tucson, Arizona at her recommendation.
-With the aid of E. O. Stratton, they eventually scaled the tallest peak, which they named Mount Lemmon in her honor – one of the few mountains named for a woman.
-While on their trip, the Lemmons endured several hardships, yet managed to discover and catalog a number of species unique to the mountain.
+Sara and John Lemmon honeymooned in the Santa Catalina Mountains near Tucson, Arizona, at her recommendation.
+With the aid of E. O. Stratton, they eventually scaled the tallest peak, which was named Mount Lemmon in her honor – one of the few mountains named for a woman.
+While on this trip, the Lemmons discovered and cataloged a number of species unique to the mountain.

-After returning from their trip, they continued their botanical endeavors.
-The Lemmons co-developed the Lemmon Herbarium at their home at No. 5985 Telegraph Avenue, later donating it to UC Berkeley, where it was later merged into and called the University and Jepson Herbaria.
-Lemmon continued her botanical illustrations, including as the official artist for the California State Board of Forestry (from 1888 to 1892) and acquired a national reputation for her work.
-In 1882, she discovered a new genus of plants called Plummera floribunda.
-In 1893, she lectured on forest conservation at the World's Columbian Exposition in Chicago.
+After returning from their trip, the couple continued their botanical endeavors.
+The Lemmons co-developed the Lemmon Herbarium at their home at No. 5985 Telegraph Avenue, later donating it to UC Berkeley, where it was eventually merged into the University and Jepson Herbaria.
+Lemmon continued her botanical illustrations, and served as the official artist for the California State Board of Forestry (from 1888 to 1892), acquiring a national reputation for her work.
+In 1882, Lemmon discovered a new genus of plants called Plummera floribunda.
+In 1893, she presented a lecture on forest conservation at the World's Columbian Exposition in Chicago.
 During the 1890s she also advocated for the adoption of the golden poppy as the state flower of California, eventually writing the bill passed by the California Legislature and signed in 1903.

 Death

 Her husband J.G. died in 1908, and Sara Plummer Lemmon died in California in 1923.
-The couple is buried at Mountain View Cemetery in Oakland, in Plot 46, with a poppy on her gravestone.
+The couple is buried at Mountain View Cemetery in Oakland.